-This assessment should take into account the type of vehicle to be driven,
+This assessment should take into account the type of vehicle to be driven.

-- 1. Safe site The nature of the journey / route illumination / working environment - 2.
-Safe vehicle suitability and Maintenance - 3.
-Safe driver -- Competency / stress -- Working hours ( rest / sleep ) Eating food Facility / meals breaks / activity - 4.
-All workplace transport activities such as loading and unloading. - Look carefully at all the vehicles and people moving round your workplace - Mark the traffic and pedestrian movements on a plan so you can see where pedestrians and vehicles interact - Identify improvements that will reduce the contact between pedestrians and vehicles - Remember to include less frequent tasks, eg waste skip changes - Make sure you consider delivery drivers as they are particularly vulnerable
+- Safe site The nature of the journey / route illumination / working environment. - Safe vehicle suitability and Maintenance. - Safe driver, Competency / stress, Working hours (rest / sleep) Eating food Facility / meals breaks / activity. - All workplace transport activities such as loading and unloading. - Look carefully at all the vehicles and people moving round your workplace. - Mark the traffic and pedestrian movements on a plan so you can see where pedestrians and vehicles interact. - Identify improvements that will reduce the contact between pedestrians and vehicles. - Remember to include less frequent tasks, e.g waste skip changes. - Make sure you consider delivery drivers as they are particularly vulnerable.

-Controls Measure that can be considered
+Controls Measure that can be Considered

-Training

-By HSE
+a) Training By HSE

-- a) Basic Safety induction to visitors / contractors / sub-contractors through - b) Train a responsible person (nominated by department to manage this procedure & its implementation) & Have a procedure in place, provide training and resources - c) Refresher training every two years on usage of seat belts / speed limits
+- Basic Safety induction to visitors / contractors / sub-contractors. - Train a responsible person (nominated by department to manage this procedure & its implementation) & Have a procedure in place, provide training and resources. - Refresher training every two years on usage of seat belts / speed limits.

-By User department
+b) By User Department

-- a.
-For Road users (Employees) on trip / route planning- Have pedestrian routes to avoid taking potentially hazardous shortcuts - b.
-For drivers --Technical Training should be provided Department's nominated person to train all concerns, they have more influencing powers and should take ownership supported by HSE on safe driving and Traffic management control procedure / Defensive driving / Transportation of hazardous material / First aid /
+- For Road users (Employees) on trip / route planning- Have pedestrian routes to avoid taking potentially hazardous shortcuts. - For drivers Technical Training should be provided Department's nominated person to train all concerns, they have more influencing powers and should take ownership supported by HSE on safe driving and Traffic management control procedure / Defensive driving / Transportation of hazardous material / First aid / Motor cycle safety / Parking areas / Night driving guidelines / audit / hazards and control measures.

-Traffic Management Control Prepared By: HSE Department 16/52 Issued By: HSE Department
+Traffic Management Control Prepared By: HSE DEPARTMENT Issued By: HSE DEPARTMENT c) Instruction by User Department